samuel-a/minimal-exercise-track/README.md

 - Node

 ## Executing
-The program can be executed in it's totality with `docker-compose up`, the client side interface can then be accessed at `localhost:8080`.
+The program can be executed in it's totality with `docker-compose up`, the client side interface can then be accessed at port `8080`.

 ***